-It’s entirely possible you’ve never heard of the Raspberry Rickey.
-But with spring coming on now, soon to be followed by summer, this is one cocktail you want to get to know.
+It’s possible you’ve never heard of the classic Raspberry-Lime Rickey.
+But this is one cocktail you want to get to know.

 To make one drink at a time: